 Use a Diamond Color Chart And See For Yourself

-What some jewelers might also neglect to tell you is that there are other factors that effect the perceived color of a diamond, like fluorescence.
-Even the setting that the diamond will be set in effects how the color will look in the actual ring.
+What some jewelers might not tell you (and to be honest, we consider this as negligence), is that there are other factors that affect the perceived color of a diamond, like fluorescence.
+Even the setting that the diamond will be set in affects how the color will look on the actual ring.

 How Diamond Color Impacts Price